smilodon76/RXOS-amdOS-zergpool/README.md

 It has amdmemtweak for changing straps while the rig works.
 Type $sudo amdmemtweak --help

-It has amdmeminfo for graphics card memory information, we type $amdmeminfo.
+It has amdmeminfo for graphics card memory information, we type $gpus.

-It has a samba server to access the /home/rxos folder and the path is on linux smb://localhost/home/  and on windows smb:\\localhost\home
+It has a samba server to access the /home/rxos folder and the path is on linux smb://localhost/home/  and on windows smb:\\localhost\home userpass is the same rxos and 1.

 if there is interest and donations I will upload a newer version with overclocking mods nicehash and miningpoolhub algo switch